The Bostwick Consistometer

 We make the Bostwick Consistometer.
 The Bostwick is used extensively to measure the consistency of sauces and condiments.
 It has strong application in the quality control departments of ketchup and mustard producers.
 Results from a Bostwick Consistometer have been used for more than six decades to control the quality of many of the foods you use.

 The Bostwick has application in may other industries.
-More than we even know about.
+More than even we know about.

 However there is an underlying question.
 What is consistency?
 There have been many attempts at the answer among test and measurement people.
 In trying to get a good definition we started with the dictionary which defines it in three contexts which are :